akdh/entertain-me/README.md

       "email": "service@example.com"
     }

-If you recieve a 200 response code your service was succefully created, the response body will contain your service id:
+If you receive a 200 response code your service was successfully created, the response body will contain your service id:

     {
       "email": "service@example.com",